Sauna Heater Guide: How to Choose the Right Sauna Heater for Your Home

 Key Takeaways

-• A sauna heater should be chosen based on room volume, surface materials, heater type, and installation conditions.
+- A sauna heater should be chosen based on room volume, surface materials, heater type, and installation conditions.

-• Wood-burning sauna heaters create a more traditional experience but require more planning, fuel storage, venting, and safety care.
+- Wood-burning sauna heaters create a more traditional experience but require more planning, fuel storage, venting, and safety care.

-• Glass doors, windows, stone, tile, concrete, and log walls can increase the heater power your sauna needs.
+- Glass doors, windows, stone, tile, concrete, and log walls can increase the heater power your sauna needs.

-• Stone capacity affects how soft, full, and steady the heat feels.
+- Stone capacity affects how soft, full, and steady the heat feels.

-• Controls, serviceability, clearance requirements, and ventilation should be considered before purchase.
+- Controls, serviceability, clearance requirements, and ventilation should be considered before purchase.

-• The best value usually comes from choosing the right fit, not simply the cheapest sauna heater.
+- The best value usually comes from choosing the right fit, not simply the cheapest sauna heater.

 What Is a Sauna Heater?

 A sauna heater is the heat source inside a traditional sauna.
 Its job is to warm the room, heat the sauna stones, and create the dry heat and steam response people expect from a traditional sauna experience.
-When water is poured over hot sauna stones, the heater and stones work together to create a burst of steam, often called löyly.
+When water is poured over hot sauna stones, the heater and stones work together to create a temporary burst of humidity often called löyly.

-How a Sauna Heater Works
+How Does a Sauna Heater Work?

-Types of Sauna Heaters
+What Are the Main Types of Sauna Heaters?

 Electric Sauna Heaters